Kristin has been serving the Nixa, Missouri and surrounding communities through All Things New Counseling since 2009

 Choosing a therapist certified by an EMDRIA (EMDR International Association) approved program is an excellent way to ensure that they meet the standard and quality of the EMDR therapy you are seeking.
 EMDRIA “promotes, fosters, and preserves the highest standard of excellence and integrity in EMDR.”
 (EMDRIA.org)

 The terms “EMDR trained” and “EMDR certified” can also be an important consideration regarding the level of training an EMDR therapist has.
 A clinician who has completed basic training can call themselves an “EMDR trained” therapist and can ethically practice EMDR under their clinical license.
-A “certified EMDR” clinician has gone beyond basic level training and “has opted to meet standards of excellence in EMDR therapy, measured by consultation, clinical practice, and continuing education.”
-(EMDRIA.org) An EMDR certified therapist volunteers themselves to additional training and ongoing accountability that requires continuing education to stay current on the practice and application of EMDR in their therapy practice.
+However, a “certified EMDR” clinician has gone beyond basic level training and “has opted to meet standards of excellence in EMDR therapy, measured by consultation, clinical practice, and continuing education.”
+(EMDRIA.org)

 Some other interesting things about me…

-I have been married for 28 years to a computer geek and Oregon Ducks football fan.
-We have raised two children together, and they are both beautiful adult humans.
+I am married for 29 years to a computer geek and Oregon Ducks football fan.
+We have raised two amazing children together.
 I’m an introvert and a homebody, and I can entertain myself for hours and days (and probably weeks and months).
 My husband says I don’t know how to be bored (it’s true).
-I love to work in my woods, building trails, burning leaves, and hauling rocks uphill (nature’s CrossFit) while bingeing podcasts or audiobooks—usually stuff related to my counseling work or the reconstruction of my once deconstructed Christian faith.
+I love to work in my woods, building trails, burning leaves, and hauling rocks uphill (nature’s CrossFit) while bingeing podcasts or audio books—usually stuff related to my counseling work or the reconstruction of my once deconstructed Christian faith.

-I became a counselor by accident, which is a fun story especially because of how crazy passionate I am about my work as a counselor.
+I became a counselor by accident, which is a fun story especially because of how crazy passionate I am about my counseling work.

 About Dewey, Certified Therapy Dog